 If you are concerned that you’re being charged for any fees or interest that you shouldn’t be, you can file a written billing error dispute to state your concern within 60 days of the incorrect statement.
 You can typically learn more about how to file a written billing error dispute from your billing statement.

 Whether you’re trying to get a handle on your regular credit card payments or working to pay off an accumulated credit card debt, there are some steps you can take to avoid residual interest.

 Pay the full payoff amount

-When making your credit card payment, check your statement from the previous month to see if you owe any residual interest.
+When making your credit card payment, check your credit card statement from the previous month to see if you owe any residual interest.
 This way you can pay the amount owed rather than the previous statement’s balance.
-This total amount will include that balance as well as any additional interest that has accrued between the end of the billing cycle and the date you make your payment.
+This total amount will include that balance as well as any additional interest that has accrued between the end of the billing cycle and the date you made your payment.

 Pay your bill early